 Additionally, HMRC operates a Time to Pay scheme for eligible businesses, which would relieve some of the pressure on your cash flow through a formal instalment plan to repay tax arrears.

 For more information on repaying Bounce Back Loans and your potential options, please get in touch with our partner-led team.
-We can arrange a same-day consultation free-of-charge, and operate local offices throughout the UK.
+We can arrange a same-day consultation free-of-charge, and operate across a network of local offices throughout the UK.

 If you are considering liquidation for your limited company, taking advice from a licensed insolvency practitioner can help you understand your options.